prockenschaub/icuDG/README.md

 ```
 @article{rockenschaub2023generalisability,
-      title={Generalisability of deep learning-based early warning in the intensive care unit: a retrospective empirical evaluation},
+      title={From Single-Hospital to Multi-Centre Applications: Enhancing the Generalisability of Deep Learning Models for Adverse Event Prediction in the ICU},
       author={Patrick Rockenschaub and Adam Hilbert and Tabea Kossen and Falk von Dincklage and Vince Istvan Madai and Dietmar Frey},
       year={2023},
       eprint={2303.15354},